 Too often, CEOs and sales executives focus on just the first element - adding the right people to the team - and then ignore the next two elements to equip, train or coach them for success.
 And yet, no area of your business can generate greater benefits or faster results from training and coaching, than sales.
 Here are three things you can do to improve your B2B sales training and coaching efforts today:

-1. Focus on Your Industry and Business
+1. Focus on a Methodology that Aligns with Your Business

-2. Integrate Outside Training with Internal Mentoring
+2. Integrate Training with Ongoing Mentoring

 The benefit of outside training partners is that they bring fresh insights, current research and comprehensive tools to the training game.
 But to gain lasting benefit from that partnership, consider establishing a mentoring program across your sales organization.

 This allows your senior sales people to take a 'train-the-trainer' approach to the curriculum, and strengthens the ongoing focus on self-improvement and team support that is a key goal of your sales training program.
+In addition, this can also be supported by or integrated with ongoing mentoring from your outside sales training provider (in fact, this is another key attribute to look for when selecting a sales training partner).
+Training sets the stage for success, whereas coaching and mentoring make the success achievable within your organization over time.

 3. Train on Fundamentals as well as Emerging Trends